Mengyan Zhang

 [CV|Google Scholar|Github| Twitter|Linkedin]

-I am Mengyan Zhang (张梦妍), a postdoctoral researcher at the University of Oxford, working with Prof. Seth Flaxman.
-I am a research member of common room in Kellogg College.
-Before that, I received my PhD at the Australian National University, under the supervision of Dr. Cheng Soon Ong, Prof. Lexing Xie and Prof. Eduardo Eyras.
-I was affiliated with Data61, CSIRO and interned at Microsoft Research Asia during my PhD.
-I’m also short-termly mentored by Sebastien Bubeck via the WiML-T Mentoring Program in 2021.
-Prior to that, I obtained my bachelor’s degree with first-class honours at the Australian National University and bachelor’s degree at Shandong University in 2018 (2 + 2 joint degree program).
+I am Mengyan Zhang (张梦妍), a lecturer (Assistant Professor) at the university of Bristol.
+Before that, I was a postdoctoral researcher at the University of Oxford, working with Prof. Seth Flaxman.
+I received my PhD at the Australian National University in 2023, under the supervision of Dr. Cheng Soon Ong, Prof. Lexing Xie and Prof. Eduardo Eyras.
+During my PhD, I was affiliated with Data61, CSIRO and interned at Microsoft Research Asia.
+I obtained my bachelor’s degree with first-class honours at the Australian National University and bachelor’s degree at Shandong University.

-My research interests are sequential decision-making in machine learning, including multi-armed bandits and active learning.
+My research interests are sequential decision-making in machine learning, including Reinforcement learning, Bayesian optimisation and active learning.
 I work on both theoretical and practical views of experimental design with two goals: (I) Designing robust algorithms to handle imperfect feedback and understand causal relationships in sequential decision-making.
-(II) Designing decision-making algorithms to solve real-world problems in various areas, for example, synthetic biology, global health, survey design, and public policy.
+(II) Designing decision-making algorithms to solve real-world problems in various areas, for example, synthetic biology, disease surveillance, survey design, and public policy.

 Research & Publications/Preprint